-To the Board of Directors of Round Lake Elementary School, Inc., a Charter School and Component Unit of the District School Board of Lake County, Florida
+To the Board of Directors of Mascotte Elementary School, Inc., a Charter School and Component Unit of the District School Board of Lake County, Florida

-We have audited the financial statements of the governmental activities, the major fund and the aggregate remaining fund information of Round Lake Elementary School, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements and have issued our report thereon dated September 26, 2011.
+We have audited the financial statements of the governmental activities and each major fund of Mascotte Elementary School, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements and have issued our report thereon dated September 26, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.